The IRQ module aggregates interrupts from various sources. The interrupt sources are queue-based interrupts, user interrupts and error interrupts.

 Queue-based interrupts and user interrupts are allowed on PFs and VFs, but error interrupts are allowed only on PFs.
 If the SR-IOV is not enabled, each PF has the choice of MSI-X or Legacy Interrupts.
 With SR-IOV enabled, only MSI-X interrupts are supported across all functions.

 MSI-X interrupt is enabled by default.
 Host system (Root Complex) will enable one or all of the interrupt types supported in hardware.
 If MSI-X is enabled, it takes precedence.

 Up to eight interrupts per function are available.
-To allow many queues on a given function and each to have interrupts, the QDMA offers a novel way of aggregating interrupts from multiple queues to a single interrupt vector.
+To allow many queues on a given function and each to have interrupts, the QDMA Subsystem for PCIe offers a novel way of aggregating interrupts from multiple queues to a single interrupt vector.
 In this way, all 2048 queues could in principle be mapped to a single interrupt vector.
 QDMA offers 256 interrupt aggregation rings that can be flexibly allocated among the 256 available functions.